 - Maki Harukawa is The Apathetic.
 She is very aloof in the first two chapters, preferring to keep her distance from the other students and having trouble cooperating with others.
 Even after she Took a Level in Kindness, she goes against everybody else's wishes of rescuing Kaito in a non-lethal matter and attempts to kill Kokichi.

-- Freudian Trio: A major case can be made for Shuichi being the Ego, Kaito being the Id, and Kokichi being the Superego.
+- Freudian Trio: A major case can be made for Shuichi being the Ego, Kaito being the Id, and Kokichi (or Maki) being the Superego.

 - Gender-Equal Ensemble: As with the previous two games, we have eight males and eight females.
 Later played with in that Tenko and Shuichi question Ki-bo's gender (since he's a robot), but Ki-bo's "never thought about it before" and has no issues with being treated as a guy by the rest of the cast, and it's later revealed that Korekiyo has two personalities, one male and one female based on his sister that may involve a Gender Bender.

 - Iconic Item: Each of the students possess one as part of their Iconic Outfit, but this is highlighted particularly by the depiction of the culprit in the Closing Arguments of the first, second, fifth and sixth cases, where they wear Kaede's backpack, Kirumi's gloves, Kaito's coat and Tsumugi's glasses, respectively.
 This is done most likely because the items are essential on the crime or how to solve it (e.g Kaede hid the murder weapon in her backpack, a scrap of Kirumi's gloves is found at the crime scene).